Terdema Ussery: Early legal work

 After completing his Juris Doctor at Berkeley Law and clerkship at the Nevada Supreme Court, Ussery joined the Los Angeles office of Morrison & Foerster in 1987, focusing primarily on business and entertainment law.
 During this period, he represented financial institutions including the Bank of America and the Industrial Bank of Japan.
 Ussery also worked on licensing agreements and contract negotiations for production companies and artists.
 Ussery remained at Morrison & Foerster until 1990.
 His decision to leave was influenced by an invitation from then-CBA Commissioner Irv Kaze, whom he had met through the Constitutional Rights Foundation.

 Continental Basketball Association

 Ussery entered the professional sports industry in 1990, joining the Continental Basketball Association (CBA) as Deputy Commissioner and General Counsel.
-The CBA, founded in 1946 and often regarded as a minor league to the NBA, struggled with franchise instability, uneven revenue streams, and limited national media visibility.
+The CBA, founded in 1946 and often described as a minor league to the NBA, struggled with franchise instability, uneven revenue streams, and limited national media visibility.
 After about a year as Deputy Commissioner, Ussery was named Commissioner in April 1991.
-Under his leadership, more than half the CBA franchises turned a profit by the 1992–93 season, and league-wide attendance increased.
-In an effort to raise the CBA's profile as a credible pathway to the NBA, he introduced structured programs focused on player education and counseling, offering college credit opportunities for players lacking degrees and expanded drug-counseling resources.
+During Ussery's tenure as commissioner, more than half of the CBA franchises were reported to be profitable by the 1992-93 season, and league-wide attendance increased.
+He also introduced player-development initiatives that included education and counseling programs, college-credit opportunities for players without degrees, and expanded drug-counseling resources.